McNamara84/elmo/README.md

 6. For the automatically generated time zone selection, create a free API key at [timezonedb.com](https://timezonedb.com/) and enter it into the newly created `settings.php`.
 7. Create a Google Maps JS API key and paste it into the `settings.php` file as well.
 8. Copy all files from this repository into the `htdocs` or `www` folder of your web server.
 9. Access `install.html` via the browser and choose to install with or without test datasets.
-The database tables and optional the test datasets will be created automatically in your database.
+The database tables will be created in your database, as well as 3 test datasets, if you chose that first option.
 10. The metadata editor is now accessible in the browser via `localhost/directoryname`.
 11. Adjust settings in `settings.php` (see [Settings Section](#einstellungen)).